Women’s Lives in Revolutionary America: A Teaching Exploration with Historian Karin WulfMarch 11, 2021 from 7-8:30 p.m.

 About Dr. Karin Wulf

-Dr. Karin Wulf is a historian of early America, specifically gender, family, and political culture in 17th- and 18th-century British America and the Anglo-Atlantic world.
+Wulf is the Executive Director of the Omohundro Institute of Early American history & Culture as well as a historian of early America, specifically gender, family, and political culture in 17th- and 18th-century British America and the Anglo-Atlantic world.
 She is also Professor of History at William & Mary and the author or editor of award-winning scholarly books and essays.
 She is completing a new book, Lineage: The Politics and Practice of Genealogy in Eighteenth-Century British America, and is an academic director of the international collaboration, the Georgian Papers Programme.

 Wulf’s service includes co-founding Women Also Know History, a media and curriculum tool for promoting the work of women historians.
 Launched as a social media campaign in 2017, the website was launched in 2018 and now hosts profiles for over 3,300 women historians.